 Bell Rock, at one of the vortexes in Sedona, AZ

 I had never felt so curious about the geography and culture of my own country.
-Every night, I looked up the sights I’d seen on the road that day.
+Every night, I looked up the sights I’d passed on the road that day.
 One day it was the glass Skywalk bridge over the Grand Canyon, and Roswell, the site of a supposed 1947 UFO crash south of Albuquerque.
 The next it was Cadillac Ranch, an art installation of cars stuck into the ground near Amarillo, Texas.

 Take-home lessons: Make a point of exploring your surroundings, wherever you are.
 Even if you’re in the middle of nowhere, it has something to teach you.
 Tell other people what it’s like to be there, because they may have no idea.
 Wonder about the things you see, and Google them.